 | Apple Notes | No | None | iCloud (personal) | Free | iOS, macOS |

-Bear and Apple Notes: for simple, low-friction capture
+Bear and Apple Notes

 Frequently asked questions